Call 24/7

 Services:

-Iowa Lutheran Hospital Powell Chemical Dependency Center is a suboxone treatment center in Des Moines, IA located in the 50316 zip code area.
+Iowa Lutheran Hospital Powell Chemical Dependency Center is a suboxone clinic in Des Moines, Iowa, part of the 50316 zip area.

 Location: 700 East University Avenue, 4th Floor, Des Moines, IA 50316 in Polk County